Romixery/SwiftStomp/README.md

 ## Requirements

-- iOS 10 or above
+- iOS 13 or above, macOS 10.15 or above, tvOS 13 or above

 ## Installation